Telep: Geography

-Telep is located in the western part of the city and covers an area of 3.45 km².
-Its northern borders are Futoški put (Futog Road) and Novosadski put (Novi Sad Road), its western border is Šumska ulica (Šumska Street), its southern border is Podunavska ulica (Podunavska Street), and its eastern borders are Ulica Ribarsko ostrvo (Ribarsko ostrvo Street), Ulica Sima Matavulja (Simo Matavulj Street), and the newly built Subotički bulevar (Subotica Boulevard).
+Telep is located in the western part of the city and covers an area of 3.45 km2.
+Its northern borders are Futoški put (Futog Road) and Novosadski put (Novi Sad Road), its western border is Šumska ulica (Šumska Street), its southern border is Podunavska ulica (Podunavska Street), and its eastern borders are Ulica Ribarsko ostrvo (Ribarsko ostrvo Street), Ulica Sima Matavulja (Simo Matavulj Street), and "Bulevar Evrope" (Europe Boulevard).

-The neighbouring settlements are: Novo Naselje and Satelit in the north, Adamovićevo Naselje and Liman IV in the east, Kameničko ostrvo (not a settlement, but a tourist destination) in the south, and Adice in the west.
+The neighbouring settlements are: Bistrica and Satelit in the north, Adamovićevo Naselje and Liman IV in the east, Kameničko ostrvo (not a settlement, but a tourist destination) in the south, and Adice in the west.

 Telep is divided into Northern Telep and Southern Telep.
-A new Somborski bulevar (Sombor Boulevard) will be built between these two parts of the settlement, at the former location of the rail tracks Novi Sad-Sombor.
-The new boulevard will be the main street in this part of the city.
+A new Somborski bulevar (Sombor Boulevard), later named Bulevar Patrijarha Pavla (Patriarch Pavle Boulevard), was built between these two parts of the settlement, at the former location of the rail tracks Novi Sad-Sombor.
+Bulevar Patrijarha Pavla is the main street in this part of the city.